precurse/flacthis/README.md

 flacthis
 ========

-A multithreaded Python-based command line utility that converts lossless FLAC audio files to MP3s or Ogg and preserves the directory structure.
+A multithreaded Python-based command line utility that converts lossless FLAC audio files to MP3s, AAC, or Ogg and preserves the directory structure.

 NOTE: No files or directories will ever be deleted.
 Only new directories and files are created.